 Public displays need

-to include the teacher's goals and objectives
+to include the teacher's

 to help educate other children, teachers, parents, administrators, cleaning

 staff, and others who may wonder what is being learned.

 put up these orderly well designed displays by themselves.

 roles are to

 for specific positive attributes to discuss.

 find this difficult because it is so easy to see mistakes in student work